madrisan/saltstack-phpipam/README.md

 ### phpimap.get

 Query a *phpipam* server to get the IP address(es) associated to a *hostname*.
+An optional CIDR can be set.
+In this case only the address(es) that belong to this network will be returned.

     salt '*' phpipam.get HOSTNAME
+    salt '*' phpipam.get HOSTNAME 10.0.20.0/24

 ### phpimap.get_tags